 How does the optomap work?

 The patient places their eye to be photographed up to the instrument and a technician positions the patient for a photograph and takes the picture.
 The Optomap captures its image in only one quarter of a second.
 The photographer takes two photos and evaluates the images.
 If the images look good, the same thing is repeated on the second eye.
 Here is a sample Optomap image of a healthy eye.

-Most patients having Routine eye exams with the Optometrist (Dr. Mekel or Dr. Pasion) are good candidates for the Optomap exam.
+Most patients having Routine eye exams with the Optometrist (Dr. Mekel, Dr. Biletsky, or Dr. Viloria) are good candidates for the Optomap exam.
 We find, however, that some of the best candidates for the Optomap exam are those patients who don’t want to be dilated, children, anyone with a history of eye problems such as diabetic retinopathy, glaucoma, and people that are light sensitive to name a few.
 See the sample image below for the types of pathology that can be picked up by the Optomap image.